Listen to the blog here

-This week I found myself wondering how much of an animal’s issues are actually caused by their owners… I sent the word out on Facebook, and so far have checked 79 animals (including my own!).
+This week I found myself wondering how much of an animal’s issues are actually caused by their owners… How much are you adversely affecting your pet?
+I sent the word out on Facebook, and so far have checked 79 animals (including my own!).

 I make an energetic connection via the photo and name that the owner posts, then use my pendulum to find out a % answer to my question.